-Refinancing a car is using another loan to pay the balance on an existing auto loan.
-People refinance their car because they want a lower interest rate and lower monthly payments.
+Drivers who opt for refinancing a car loan use another loan to pay off the balance on an existing auto loan.

-Here are potential reasons why you might want to look into an auto refinance loan:
+Here are reasons why you might want to look into an auto refinance loan.

-• Extending the length of a car loan could result in paying more in interest over the life of the loan.
-For example, a $10,000 auto loan with a 10% interest rate, which is paid out over five years, would cost $12,748 in total.
-But extending that loan to a seven-year payment period at 10% would cost $13,945—a $1,197 difference.
+A longer term may mean more interest paid.
+Extending the length of a car loan at the same rate will result in more interest paid over the life of the loan.
+For example, a $15,000 auto loan with an effective annual percentage rate of 7.5% and with five years remaining would cost $18,034 in total.
+Extending that loan to a seven-year period would cost $19,326—a difference of $1,292.

-• Most lenders won’t refinance a car loan that has less than $5,000 remaining of its principal balance.
+A balance under $5,000 often won’t qualify.
+Most lenders won’t refinance a car loan that has less than $5,000 remaining.

 Many balance transfer credit cards don’t require interest payments for several months, making them a potential alternative.

-Although a car refinance loan isn’t for everyone, it may be a good choice for someone looking to lower their interest rate or monthly payment.
-And, if it isn’t, know that there are other options that may make the ride—and auto loan—smoother.
+Although a car loan refinance isn’t for everyone, it may be a good choice for drivers looking to lower their interest rate or change the length of the loan.